-Now, after extensive restoration this wonderful living museum offers visitors a captivating glimpse into 500 years of the Scottish capital’s social and economic history.
-For the historical sleuth there are some exquisite reminders of times long past.
+Now, after extensive restoration, this wonderful living museum offers visitors a captivating glimpse into 500 years of the Scottish capital’s social and economic history.
+For the historical sleuth, there are some exquisite reminders of times long past.

 What’s different in Gladstone’s Land after the renovations?

 There are plenty of highlights.
-Before the renovation many of the displays focused on the life of Thomas Gledstanes.
+Before the renovation, many of the displays focused on the life of Thomas Gledstanes.
 Now the lives of other residents are being revealed – John Riddoch, John Sumervaill and Mary Wilson among them.

 These new, fascinating stories of life on Lawnmarket have only been possible thanks to the detailed research by historians over several years prior to the renovations.

 John Riddoch a wealthy 17th century merchant had a grocers shop on the ground floor.
 Using information from his will, NTS has recreated his stockroom which would have stored all manner of goods, among them a variety of spices, herbal remedies and other concoctions.
-Some of them specifically designed to ward of the plague.
+Some of them were specifically designed to ward off the plague.